-Since 2016, YTT has collaborated with Dr. Henry Bell, recurrently accompanied by Dr. Ashley Barnes and Dr. Tom Payne from the Performance for Stage & Screen department of the University.
-Employing interventions/performances, research modules and workshops that concentrate on the exploration and embodiment of the YTT visual language as a human/child-rights and climate crisis pedagogical tool for both a school and university setting.
-As part of this research, a series of YTT human/child-rights and climate crisis educational classes have been delivered to approximately 250 students, ages 13 to 18 years old, in the following high-schools in the north of England :
+Since 2016, YTT has collaborated with Dr. Henry Bell, currently accompanied by Dr. Ashley Barnes and Dr. Tom Payne from the Performance for Stage & Screen department of the University.
+Employing interventions/performances, research modules and workshops that concentrate on the exploration and embodiment of the YTT visual language as a human-rights and gender-equality pedagogical tool for both a school and university setting.
+As part of this research, a series of YTT human-rights and gender-equality educational classes have been delivered to approximately 250 students, ages 13 to 18 years old, in the following high-schools in the north of England :

 (1) High Storrs High-School, High Storrs Road, Shefﬁeld, Yorkshire.

 (2) Hall Cross Academy High-school, Thorne Rd, Doncaster.
 Yorkshire.

 (3) Vision West Nottinghamshire College, Derby Road, Mansﬁeld, Nottinghamshire.

 (4) New Mills High-School, Church Lane, New Mills, High Peak, Derbyshire.